SAP-samples/kyma-runtime-samples/commerce-mock-lite/README.md

 # Light Commerce Mock

 The light commerce mock emulates SAP Commerce Cloud on base of a reduced event and API catalog.
-It uses the **varkes-api-server** to connect to `SAP Business Technology Platform, Kyma Runtime` and register the bundled commerce APIs, which are also mocked using the **varkes-openapi-mock**.
+It uses the **varkes-api-server** to connect to SAP BTP, Kyma runtime and register the bundled commerce APIs, which are also mocked using the **varkes-openapi-mock**.
 For the list of mocked APIs, see [`varkes_config.json`](varkes_config.json).

-## Run locally using Docker
+## Run Commerce Mock Locally Using Docker

 To run the mock locally, run: